How Quiet Do Suppressors Really Make a Firearm?

 How Much Quieter Does It Get?

-A suppressor doesn’t make a gun silent (so the term “silencer” is technically incorrect), but it can make it far more manageable.
-The typical sound reduction is between 20 and 35 decibels, depending on the firearm, caliber, suppressor design, and ammo used.
+A suppressor doesn’t make a gun silent (so the term “silencer” isn’t entirely true), but it can make it far more manageable and make the shooter less detectible.
+The typical sound reduction is between 20 and 35 decibels, depending on the firearm itself, the caliber, suppressor design, and ammo used.

 To put that in perspective, a suppressed rifle might drop from a painfully loud 165 dB to around 135–140 dB.
 That’s still loud enough to warrant ear protection for frequent shooting but far more comfortable than an unsuppressed shot.